Elevation - 3780 meter

 Longitude - E 88° 45'

-The lake remains frozen throughout the winter up to April end.
+The lake remains frozen throughout the winter up to April's end.
 Snowfall is also common in this area even during the summer months.

 The Tsomgo Lake is considered extremely sacred by the local people.
 The place is a paradise for bird lovers with a large number of Blue Whistling Thrush, Redstarts and Forktails around.

-About 26 kilometers from Gangtok en-route to Tsomgo is the Kyongnosla Alpine Sanctuary.
+About 26 kilometres from Gangtok en route to Tsomgo is the Kyongnosla Alpine Sanctuary.
 The sanctuary with an area of 4 square km has a wide variety of flora and fauna.

 The lady milked her yak, poured the milk on the ground as an auspicious sign and left the place for Lhachungkar.
-Just before leaving she saw an old lady with milk like white hair entering Tsomgo.
-Immediately after this the Tsomgo Lake was formed.
+Just before leaving she saw an old lady with milk-like white hair entering Tsomgo.
+Immediately after this Tsomgo Lake was formed.
 The friends of the old lady are believed to be submerged in the lake along with their herd of yaks.